- Tight, quiet retractable hardtop

 - Bluetooth is optional

-Leaner and yet more voluptuous, the newest BMW Z4 introduced in the 2009 model year and carried over for 2010 is a bit more conservative than before.
-The hood is long and low, with the short-deck proportions of a classic roadster.
-The front end's been brought up to speed with the lines of other new BMWs, and the sides have seen their aggressive creases and flares softened.
-The silhouette flows with far more elegance, seen in smooth, long arcs connecting the hood to the rear fenders.
-The rear wheel wells are pronounced in their size-and taper toward Porsche Boxster-like tail lamps.
-The Z4 side view shows a slim bubble when the roof is raised.
-Relative to the otherwise tight proportions, the long overhangs are more noticeable in back, where the Z4 needs the length for stowing its retractable hardtop.
-Like the sheetmetal, the cabin has a far richer, more sophisticated feel; it's the most upscale of all its competition.
+The hood of the Z4 is long and low, with the short-deck proportions of a classic roadster.
+The only interruption of these otherwise tight proportions is in back, where the long overhangs are more noticeable and the Z4 needs the length for stowing its retractable hardtop.
+The Z4's richer, more sophisticated feel extends to the cabin; it's arguably the most upscale of all its competition.
 The rakish design divides some controls in a strong, graphic trim panel, and cants them slightly toward the driver.
-There's more metallic trim and choices of contrasting leather trim, all giving the Z4 a fair whiff of nostalgia among its modern controls.
-Overall, the look inside is a little more cluttered but much more useful.
+The layout is a little more cluttered, but also a little more useful.
 There's an iDrive controller and an electric parking brake in the center console; the navigation screen, when so equipped, pops up from the top center of the dash.
+Altogether, the chosen metallic trim and contrasting leather trim gives the Z4 a hint of nostalgia, but it's nothing overt.

-Handling and ride are electronically influenced with the Z4's addition of Driving Dynamics Control.
+The Z4 rides and handles very well.
+While handling purists will probably want to stick with the base suspension, all Z4 models are electronically influenced with the Z4's addition of Driving Dynamics Control.
 Three modes-Normal, Sport, and Sport+-are programmed into the car's electronic controls for steering feel, automatic-transmission shift speed, and stability control response.
 In cars equipped with the optional Adaptive M Suspension with Electronic Damping Control (part of the Sport Package), it also controls the suspension damping.
-With the adaptive suspension, the Z4 is remarkably flexible, soaking up patchy bumps and even coarse, jiggly surfaces but tightening up for the esses and quick maneuvers.
-The Z4 grips and grins, but the steering does pay a price in feedback: It's a touch too quick, and there's little difference in feel as the Z4 passes over smooth to coarse surfaces.
-Big, smoothly modulating brakes feel responsive but not touchy, firm but not unyielding.
+With the adaptive suspension, the Z4 is remarkably flexible, if a bit digital, soaking up patchy bumps and even coarse, jiggly surfaces but tightening up for the esses and quick maneuvers.